Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * A. Create an Azure Monitor workbook.
 * B. Create an Azure logic app that has an HTTP request trigger.
-* C. Create an Azure logic app that has an Azure DevOps trigger.
+* C. Create an Azure logic app that has an Azure DevOps trigger. （<mark>The alert comes from Azure Monitor, not DevOps; trigger would not fire.</mark>）
 * D. Modify an action group in Azure Monitor.
 * E. Modify the Diagnostics settings in Azure Monitor,